 Applications for the Fall 2023–Spring 2024 cohort will be accepted May 18 through August 15, or when the class is filled.

 Applicants will be accepted on a rolling basis throughout the summer, with a total of 12 applications accepted per cohort and a maximum of 2 cohorts.

-The Sue Fairbanks Academy welcomes all applicants and encourages anyone who 1) is practicing as a clinician or social worker/case manager in a social work or related field and 2) has an MSW or related degree to join us.
+The Sue Fairbanks Academy welcomes all applicants and encourages anyone who 1) is practicing as a clinician or social worker/case manager in a social work or related field and 2) has an MSW, BSW or related degree to apply.
 This program is designed for clinicians, clinical case managers, and those working in a range of settings (e.g., private practice, community mental health, etc.).

 This course uses psychoanalytic and sociopolitical theories to understand and explore how to practice meaningfully as social workers.
-Because social workers practice in a wide range of settings and with a variety of people, this course is organized according to areas of practice and problems that social workers often try to address within them.
-Each module will include “real world” case examples, theories that can help to scaffold our thinking, and ideas as to how to intervene from a psychodynamic and equitable perspective.
+Because social workers practice in a wide range of settings and with a variety of people, the course is organized according to areas of practice and problems that social workers often try to address within them.

-The certificate program consists of 25 online class meetings in the evenings (50 hours of learning/CEUs) over the course of one academic year, September through May.
+Each course consists of 25 online class meetings (50 hours of learning/CEUs) over the course of one academic year, September through May.
 Each cohort is limited to 12 students to ensure ample time for class discussion, case examples, and group reflection.

 For more information, see SFPA Certificate Program Details.

 The course consists of 25 online class meetings, one evening per week, over the course of one academic year.
 The Fall 2023 application is currently open.
 Apply above or contact us at SFPA@utexas.edu for more information!

 Fall 2023 tuition will be $2,250, which can be paid in one or two installments.
 Upon acceptance into the program, a non-refundable deposit of $100 is required to secure a spot.
 The deposit is applied to the total cost of tuition.